AustinHartman/auhar.com/about.md

 This site was created using [jekyll][jekyll-site] and is hosted for free on [netlify][netlify-site].
-[Netlify][netlify-site] allows users to continuosly update their static sites via a git repository.
+[Netlify][netlify-site] allows users to continuously update their static sites via a git repository.
 You can find the repository for this site [here][git-repo].